Noaaan/MythicMetals/PATCHNOTES.md

 - Midas Gold Ingot reworked
 - Palladium Ingot reworked

+## Other Changes

+- Updated wiki-exporting commands
+- Removed explicit Elytra-handling with the Hallowed Cape renderer
+  - This fixes a bug related to cape stopping rendering when close to Elytras
+  - This *might* cause some minor visual bugs if wearing an Elytra using something like Elytra Slot
+  - Needs further testing

 # 0.20.2

 - Added armor to vanilla tags, which improves mod compat (#263)